-All projects must ensure long-term (at least 20 years) conservation.
+All projects must ensure long-term (at least 20 years) conservation of coastal resources.

 Applications are scored and then ranked based on criteria published in 50 CFR 84.32.
 See Attachment A to this announcement that clarifies select ranking criteria and addresses questions regarding 50 CFR 84.